NLP-Suite/NLP-Suite/README.md

 - Windows 10

-The following systems are working in an experimental environment:
+The following systems are not officially supported, but have been proven to work:

-- OS X (Apple Silicon - unofficially supported)
+- OS X (Apple Silicon - using Rosetta)